Chiquitano

-The Chiquitano or Chiquitos are an indigenous people of Bolivia, with a small number also living in Brazil.
+The Chiquitano or Chiquitos are an Indigenous people of Bolivia, with a small number also living in Brazil.
 The Chiquitano primarily live in the Chiquitania tropical savanna of Santa Cruz Department, Bolivia, with a small number also living in Beni Department and in Mato Grosso, Brazil.
 In the 2012 census, self-identified Chiquitanos made up 1.45% of the total Bolivian population or 145,653 people, the largest number of any lowland ethnic group.
 A relatively small proportion of Bolivian Chiquitanos speak the Chiquitano language.
 Many reported to the census that they neither speak the language nor learned it as children.
 The Chiquitano ethnicity emerged among socially and linguistically diverse populations required to speak a common language by the Jesuit Missions of Chiquitos.

 Name

+The Chiquitos refer to themselves as the Monkóx (plural: Monkoka).
 The name Chiquitos means "little ones" in Spanish.
 This ethnonym is commonly said to have been chosen by the Spanish Conquistadores, when they found the small doors of the Indian huts in the region.
-The Chiquitanos are also known as the Monkóx (plural: Monkoka), Chiquito or Tarapecosi people.
+The Chiquitanos are also known as the Chiquito or Tarapecosi people.